 I ran a crawler to collect posts and comments on the Parler social network for months before Amazon shut them down.
-Parler was a poorly-engineered app that hosted a wide range of hate speech, conspiracy theories, threats of violence, and disinformation.
+Parler hosted a wide range of discourse that happened to include hate speech, conspiracy theories, threats of violence, and disinformation.

 For example, here is a random Parley from January 6th in Washington D.C.

 #trump had to allow #mikepence to sign his own death warrant…..

 #TraitorPence #GITMO #firingsquad